SRM-Team-Humanoid/ros_dynamixel/README.md

   cd .. && catkin_make
   ```

+---

 ## Using Pynamixel package
-To start the writer node in **debug mode**, the values are only printed and not written to the actuators
+To start the writer node in **debug mode**, the values are only printed and not written to the actuators, set the debug parameter *true*.

+**The writer node subscribes to topic */pynamixel/actuation/* of message type Actuation.**

 `rosrun pynamixel writer.py _debug:=true`

+fsr_reader node publishes the *left* and *right* foot FSR sensor readings into topic */pynamixel/fsr/left* and */pynamixel/fsr/right* respectively.

+`rosrun pynamixel fsr_reader.py`